Quasilinear SPDEs via rough paths: Proofs of the stochastic bounds

 The expression appearing in the last expectation can be evaluated according to its definition

 which permits to write

 where all sums are taken over $(2\pi \Z)^2$.
 We now use \eqref{SB1} and the Gaussian identity

-and bound the three terms resulting from plugging this identity into \eqref{L1-1} one by one.
-The first term coincides with the square of the expectation
+Plugging this identity into \eqref{L1-1} results in three terms which we bound one by one.
+The first term coincides with the square of the expectation (which is subtracted on the left hand side of \eqref{SB11})

 so that the required bound \eqref{SB11} follows as soon as we can bound the remaining two terms.
-The term originating from the third contribution on the right hand side of \eqref{L1-2} can be absorbed into the second term using the Cauchy-Schwarz inequality.
+The term originating from the third contribution on the right hand side of \eqref{L1-2} can be absorbed into the second term $\sum_{k,\ell} ( \hat{\psi}_T(\ell) - \hat{\psi}_T(k) )^2 |(\hat{M}_2\hat{G})(k-\ell )|^2 |\hat{M}_1(\ell)|^2 \hat{C}(\ell)\hat{C}(k-\ell)$ using the Cauchy-Schwarz inequality.
 Indeed, we may write

 and the second factor on the right hand side can be seen to coincide with the first one by performing the change of variables $k' = -k$ and $\ell' = \ell-k$ and the symmetry $\hat C(k) = \hat{C}(-k)$.
 Hence, it only remains to bound the term coming from the second contribution on the right hand side of \eqref{L1-2}.
-We use the assumptions~\eqref{A1} and \eqref{mn00} to write
+We use the assumptions~\eqref{A1} and \eqref{mn00} to bound this term as follows

 {\sc Step} \arabic{Lcch1S} \refstepcounter{Lcch1S}.
 Bound on an integral.
-In order to show that the expression \eqref{SBBB4} is bounded by $\lesssim (T^{\frac14})^{4\alpha -4 - 2 \kappa_1 - 2 \kappa_2} $ which in turn establishes \eqref{SB11}, it remains to show that the integral which is approximated by the Riemann sum in the last line converges.
-To this end we write this integral as
+In order to show that the expression \eqref{SBBB4} is bounded by $\lesssim (T^{\frac14})^{4\alpha' -4 - 2 \kappa_1 - 2 \kappa_2} $ which in turn establishes \eqref{SB11}, it remains to show the convergence of the integral which is approximated by the Riemann sum in the last lines: